 Attention parents of 5th graders!
-In April, we begin planning your child’s transition to junior high school!
+During the spring semester, we begin planning your child’s transition to junior high school!
 Our goal is to keep you involved and informed every step of the way.

 Please mark your calendar with these important events.